taoshidev/proprietary-trading-network/README.md

 All information created is stored in the `validation` directory.

 When the validator receives signals, they are converted to orders.
-These orders make up positions which are stored are safely stored as pickle objects in the `validation/miners` directory on a per miner basis.
+These orders make up positions which are stored are safely stored as files in the `validation/miners` directory on a per miner basis.

 The core logic looks to detect & eliminate any sort of miner copying from the network.
 It does this by performing an analysis on every order received.
 If a miner is detected to be plagiarising off another miner, they will be eliminated